 Action-packed activities form the core of being a Scout, encouraging young people to make their own decisions and to explore the world around them...

-Scouts are the third section of the Scouting movement after Keas and Cubs for boys and girls from year 7 to year 10 at school.
+Scouts are the third section of the Scouting movement after Keas and Cubs for boys and girls aged 11 to 14 years.

 At Scouts, we do anything and everything – all the fun things you have always wanted to do.
 Whether it is outdoor based activities such as tramping, camping, biking, rafting or indoor based such as scout craft, photography or pioneering – what you do is your choice.